zwbetz-gh/zwbetz/content/blog/massage-a-json-file-with-a-nodejs-script/index.md

 <!--more-->

 I need an object-oriented way to massage these JSON files.
 Most languages these days support working with JSON, but I find JavaScript's syntax to be the most pleasant.
-Enter NodeJS -- it's JavaScript, for your local filesystem, and so much more.
+Enter Node.js -- it's JavaScript, for your local filesystem, and so much more.

 Given a JSON file named `input.json` that is an array of objects.